2. Schedule Your Site Visit

 - the artistic quality and intent of your work within the framework of your discipline(s) and/or tradition;

-- for arts education programs, the educational quality of your work, including the curriculum, space, and skills of the teaching artists;
+- the educational quality of your work, including the curriculum, space, and skills of the teaching artists;

 - the context for the work we are seeing, including where it fits within your organizational mission as well as your place within the arts and cultural community and the broader Philadelphia community; and,